 - Don’t follow diet plans that promise quick weight loss.Your liver may accumulate to much fat when you follow these extreme diet plans, which increases your risk of developing gallstones.

 - Don’t drink too much alcohol.
-Alcohol is known to increase your risk of pancreatitis and pancreatic cancer.
+Alcohol is known to and pancreatic cancer.

 - Don’t smoke cigarettes or use other tobacco products.
 Any type of tobacco product can increase your risk of cancer throughout your body, including your pancreas.
 Between 20 and 30% of pancreatic cancer cases are linked to tobacco use.